 North Carolina palm trees growing along the tropical sandy beaches here?
 Uhhh, well - have you been to North Carolina before?
 We have.

 Our cousin lives on the Outer Banks, in Manteo.
 He used to be part owner of a unique, very popular business.
 In fact it was the first of its kind.
 A year-round Christmas Shop.
 It's now under new ownership, because they retired.
-Now our cousin Richard occupies himself with other projects at home and in town.

 When visiting Richard, we began wondering if palm trees grew in North Carolina.
 We knew the Outer Banks had white sandy beaches & crystal clear waters.
 But also knew North Carolina lacked that tropical paradise weather associated with palms.